sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 Instead, we fetch the listing from Marketplace API, and check that listing's public data for the accurate cleaning fee.

-If you have several helper functions, you might want to add this function to the `lineItemHelpers.js` file instead.
+If you have several helper functions, you might want to export this function from the `lineItemHelpers.js` file instead, and import it in `lineItems.js`.

 ```jsx
 const resolveCleaningFeePrice = listing => {